 With your help, our Association continues to grow its customer numbers for loans and financial services while maintaining strong net income.
 One of the most tangible ways you share in AgChoice's success is through patronage dividends.
-In April 2019, AgChoice paid a record patronage dividend of \$32.6 million to our members based on our 2018 earnings.
-We are pleased to announce that in April of 2020 we will be paying another record patronage dividend of \$34.0 million based on our 2019 earnings.
-The Board is excited to share the Association's success with our members during a time of challenging commodity prices and profitability in some agricultural segments.
+In April 2020, AgChoice paid a record patronage dividend of \$34.0 million to our members based on our 2019 earnings.
+We are pleased to announce that in April 2021 we expect to pay another record patronage dividend of \$42.5 million based on our 2020 earnings.
+The Board is excited to share the Association's success with you during a time of volatile commodity prices and lower profitability in some agricultural segments.

-Below are several highlights from 2019.
+Below are several highlights from 2020:

-- Growth occurred in virtually all segments of our business, with loan volume growth exceeding 10% and revenue from accounting, consulting and crop insurance services up 19%. - Earnings remain strong at \$52.9 million.
-Capital is above our targets, with total regulatory capital ratio - at 18.41%.
-Credit quality declined slightly, reflecting a sustained downturn in certain commodities, but continues to be above - downturn in certain commodities, but continues to be above our long-term targets with acceptably classified loans ending at 93.6%.
+- Growth occurred in virtually all segments of our business, with loan volume growth of 9.8%, and revenue from accounting, consulting and crop insurance services up over 20%, exceeding \$2 million. - Earnings grew to an all-time high of \$69.2 million. - Capital declined slightly as planned, with the total regulatory capital ratio ending the year at 17.71%. - Credit quality improved slightly, despite the economic challenges that the pandemic presented to you, and continued to be above our long-term targets with acceptably classified loans ending at 94.9%.